| Saddlebag

 per side for both stop and turn, a device called a taillight

+converter is required.
 Since our Valkyries operate with

 different elements for stop and turn lights, a taillight converter